rpavlyuk/ESPRelayBoard/README.md

 - **Web Interface**: Provides a web-based user interface for configuration, control and monitoring.
 - **Web API**: Simple JSON API is in place should you want to integrate the device into your custom infractucture projects.
 - **OTA (over the air) Firmware Update**: Trigger firmware update via WEB interface from a provided URL.
+- **Remote/Network Logging**: The device supports remote logging using the Syslog protocol (RFC 3164 / RFC 5424) over UDP or TCP

 ## Prerequisites
 To get started, you will need: